How to Teach Kids Growth Mindset the Natural Way

 Having the growth mindset poster hanging up in the classroom encourages peer interactions.
-If kids hear a fellow classmate using a fixed mindset statement, they can help their peer reframe his thoughts to become less frustrated.
+If kids hear a fellow classmate using a fixed mindset statement, they can help their peer reframe his thoughts into a more positive attitude and become less frustrated.

 My favorite classroom tools for teaching any new skills are books.
 And there are some absolutely fantastic books that are the perfect springboards to teach kids growth mindset.
-These are my top five favorites!
+These are my top ten favorite growth mindset books!

-This charming and beautifully illustrated book follows the main character known as a “Bad Seed.”
+This charming & beautifully illustrated book by Jory John follows the main character known as a “Bad Seed.”
 He makes it clear from the beginning of the story that he does things to ensure others know just how bad he really is.

-As the story progresses, he proceeds to explain that he wasn’t always a bad seed.
-In fact, he had a good life when he lived with his family on a sunflower; however, a series of traumatic events and encounters changed him.
+But he makes sure to share his tragic backstory and the fact that he wasn’t always a bad seed.
+He actually had a good life before a series of traumatic events & encounters changed him.

-Ramon becomes angry by the comment and soon finds himself unable to shake the words.
-Frustrated, Ramon’sattitude changes, and his ability to draw becomes impaired.
+Frustrated, Ramon’s attitude changes, and his ability to draw becomes impaired.
 He finally decides he is done trying and altogether quits drawing.

 But, little does Ramon know his sister, Marisol, has been curating a collection of his crumpled up masterpieces.
 When confronted by Ramon about a drawing that was supposed to be a vase, Marisol states, “Well, it looks vase-ish!”

 From that moment forward, the word “ish” frees Ramon from the hurtful words of his brother and gives him a new outlook on his abilities and the world around him.